Compare Car Insurance

 Minimising Premium Costs

-Some ways to reduce premium costs might include:
+Some ways to reduce premium costs and find the cheapest car insurance UK might include:

 - Drivers that avoid making claims may benefit from a premium discount; the discount typically gets higher with consecutive claim-free years.

 - The no-claims discount may often be transferred to a new insurance provider if a driver finds a better deal elsewhere.

 - The no-claims discount doesn’t necessarily prevent an insurer from increasing premium costs.
 It’s a discount applied to whatever the premium is, so the premium could increase even if the discount remains the same.

 - Most policies have two separate excess amounts.
 One is set by the insurer and is an integral part of the policy.
 The second is one that the driver may set themselves.
 To reduce their premium a driver could opt to set this excess higher, but it does mean they tend to pay more out of pocket if they have to make a claim.
 And since the excess has a mandatory per-policy component, there could be an excess to pay on every claim regardless of how high the voluntary excess is set.

 - Car modifications of any kind could result in a premium increase, so it may be good idea for a driver to check with their insurer before adding any mods.

 - Paying premiums annually rather than monthly could reduce the cost significantly.